robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

        END

 The number of lists to iterate over is not limited, but it must match the number of loop variables.
-Alternatively there can be just one loop variable that then becomes a Python tuple getting items from all lists.
+Alternatively, there can be just one loop variable that then becomes a Python tuple getting items from all lists.

 .. sourcecode:: robotframework